Chianti wine already on an Etruscan amphora

 Therefore, if in this wonderful land, dotted with endless rows of Sangiovese, the ritual of the harvest is, as can well be deduced, a fundamental passage for the life and economy of the territory, it is even more fascinating to discover that wine has been the protagonist of the uses and customs among the inhabitants of this land since ancient times.
 Thanks to the archaeological findings conducted in the area, some important settlements dating back to the Etruscan era have been traced; excavations have brought to light funerary objects which in some cases have turned out to be very interesting artistic testimonies.

-As already among the Greeks, the Etruscans also expressed the values and customs of their culture through artifacts – in particular urns and even earlier vases – on which scenes were represented that recalled the customs of their own civilization.
+As already among the Greeks, the Etruscans also expressed the values and customs of their culture through artefacts – in particular urns and even earlier vases – on which scenes were represented that recalled the customs of their own civilisation.

 Well, the interesting thing about archaeological research in Chianti is that some representations of the uses and customs of the ancient inhabitants of this territory are linked to what is today the most famous product here: the wine!

-Black figure amphora with banquet scene, Archaeological Museum of the Sienese Chianti, Castellina in Chianti
+Black figure amphora with banquet scene, late 6th century BC, Archaeological Museum of the Sienese Chianti, Castellina in Chianti

 So, Yes!
 The grape itself, the fruit par excellence of the territory and protagonist in the grape harvest in the Chianti area, can also be seen as an object of representation on this extraordinarily beautiful Etruscan amphora; the object was an integral part of the symposium as it was one of the containers used for wine.